ashu-the-coder/test/README.md

 # Xinetee Decentralized Storage Platform

-A decentralized storage platform built on SKALE Network that allows users to store and manage files using IPFS and blockchain technology.
+A decentralized storage platform built on SKALE Network that allows users to store and manage files using IPFS and blockchain technology, featuring secure hash-based file retrieval and enhanced smart contract functionality.

 ## Project Overview

 Xinetee is a decentralized storage solution that combines:
 - IPFS (InterPlanetary File System) for distributed file storage
 - SKALE Network for blockchain operations
-- Smart contracts for managing file ownership and access
+- Smart contracts for managing file ownership, access, and metadata
-- FastAPI backend for API services
+- FastAPI backend with JWT authentication for secure API services
+- Hash-based file retrieval system for enhanced security
-- React frontend for user interface
+- React frontend for intuitive user interface

 ## Technical Stack